petabi/sniffles/README.md

   - -b Bidirectional data: Data will be generated in both directions of a TCP stream.
 ACKs will be turned on.
 This feature is off by default.

   - -B Background Traffic Percentage: Set this value between 1 and 100 to produce Background Traffic.
 This traffic will consist of even selections of following generic application protocols:
      FTP, HTTP, IMAP, POP and SMTP.
 By default it is set to 0.

+  - -B [Background Traffic Protocol:Percentage]: Set at least one protocol with value between 1 and 100 to generate each Background Traffic.
+For example: "http:20,ftp:30,smtp:10".

   - -c Count: Number of streams to create.
 Each stream will contain a minimum of 1 packet.
 Packet will be between two end-points as